 Fall 2020 Technical Plenary & CMC Meetings (CNES) (CNES report to the CMC _ Montreal_June 2019)

-J. M. Soula presented CNES’s plans for hosting the fall 2020 CCSDs meetings.
+J. M. Soula presented CNES’s plans for hosting the fall 2020 CCSDS meetings.
 J.M.
 Soula noted that he had little new to present.
 CNES was pursuing a contact to host the meetings at the Mercure Hotel in Toulouse with additional meeting rooms at the nearby Novotel.
 The planned dates were 26-30 October 2020 for the technical meetings and 2-5 November 2020 for the CESG and CMC meetings.

 Spring 2021 Technical Plenary & CMC Meetings (NASA/INPE)